Rama-Kundu-Prova/E-Club/README.md

 # eClub
-It is an online club platform including Book Club, C-Drama Fan Club, Dance Club, Song Club etc.
+It is an online club platform including Book Club, C-Drama Fan Club, Dance Club, Song Club etc. People with similar interest will get opportunity to share ideas among them and get contents of their preferences.